Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 That book absolutely changed my life.

-So Ayn Rand's philosophy, I don't agree with 100% of it.
+So, Ayn Rand's philosophy, I don't agree with 100% of it.

 I'm not an atheist, for example, like she was.

-Uh, but the ideas of capitalism and individualism and sourcing self-esteem from within and having all of your actions and beliefs be as close to logically harmonious as possible was really instilled in me.
+But the ideas of capitalism and individualism and sourcing self-esteem from within and having all of your actions and beliefs be as close to logically harmonious as possible was really instilled in me.

-So then when I see this hip hypocrisy from these leaders, that is my signal on whether I support someone or not.
+So then when I see this hypocrisy from these leaders, that is my signal on whether I support someone or not.

-Like, of course the CIA and the FBI lie and different power structures in our government are trying to overthrow each other constantly.
+Like, of course, the CIA and the FBI lie and different power structures in our government are trying to overthrow each other constantly.

-But how do we like readjust this country or our culture really, so that as a value, we try to live uh a life that is coherent and consistent with like a morality.
+So that as a value, we try to live a life that is coherent and consistent with like a morality.

-Because you can't have Brett Brett came over.
+Because you can't have, Brett came over.

 You either assimilate or you don't.